opengeospatial/ogcapi-connected-systems/README.md

 ## Work Items

+This SWG will work on the following tasks:

 ### SensorML Update
 The SWG will undertake an update of the [SensorML Standard](https://www.ogc.org/standards/sensorml), including the needs of the Observations & Measurements (O&M) community, with a particular focus on JSON encodings.